ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 * Reference state: Reference Values
 * Appraisal policy: Appraisal Policy for Evidence, Appraisal Policy for Attestation Results

+In some implementations, hints or suggestions for how to do a comparison might be supplied by a Reference Value Provider (as part of Reference Values), an Endorser (in an Endorsement), and/or an Attester (in Evidence), but the Verifier Owner is authoritative for Appraisal Policy for Evidence, and the Relying Party Owner is authoritative for Appraisal Policy for Attestation Results as depicted in {{Section 3 of RFC9334}}.

 {{input}} below shows an example of Verifier input for a layered Attester as discussed in {{Section 3.2 of RFC9334}}.